Catalog Definitions

 INDEPENDENT READING

-Students enrolled in Honors, Dual, and AP English classes are required to participate in independent reading activities.
-These assignments are due in the fall no matter when the Honors, Dual, AP English class is scheduled on the student's schedule.
+Students enrolled in Honors, Dual, and AP English classes are required to participate in independent Reading activities.
+These assignments are due in the fall, no matter when the Honors, Dual, or AP English class is scheduled on the student's schedule.
 The independent reading assignments can be found on the school website, counselor's office, or students may contact teachers directly through email.

 PARENT PORTAL (POWERSCHOOL)